34 Years Ago: Songwriter Tim Hardin Dies

 Rod Stewart covered ‘Reason to Believe’ on 1971’s ‘Every Picture Tells a Story.’
-It was released as a single and starting to climb the charts, but disc jockeys were more attracted to the B-side, ‘Maggie May.’
-But it became a hit 22 years later when Stewart’s version of it from ‘Unplugged…and Seated’ reached No. 19 on the Billboard Hot 100.
+It was released as a single and started to climb the charts, before disc jockeys decided they were more attracted to the B-side, ‘Maggie May.’
+It finally became a hit 22 years later when Stewart’s version of it from ‘Unplugged … and Seated’ reached No. 19 on the Billboard Hot 100.

 When early-rocker-turned-lounge-crooner Bobby Darin entered the folk phase of his career, he took Hardin’s ‘If I Were a Carpenter’ into the Top 10 in 1966.
 Three years later, Hardin recorded one of Darin’s compositions, ‘Simple Song of Freedom’ to No. 50 on the charts.
 It was Hardin’s lone chart appearance as a recording artist, and, ironically, he didn’t write it.

 While ‘Reason to Believe’ is his best-known song, ‘Carpenter’ is probably Hardin’s most durable composition.
 In addition to Darin, it’s been recorded by Johnny Cash and June Carter, the Small Faces, the Four Tops, Robert Plant and many more.
 And many of his other songs also found their way onto albums by names like the Byrds, Three Dog Night, Nico and Fleetwood Mac.